thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 ...plus a handful of resistors (see the following section about configuring the board), and optional screw terminal blocks (you can opt to use flying leads if you wish).

+Please note that the KSA1013 has a maximum Vce rating of -160V.
+If your application requires a bias voltage in excess of -70V, the KSA1013 may not be suitable.
+If you can find another PNP transistor with a suitable Vce rating in a TO-92 package with an ECB pin configuration, you should be able to substitute it.
+If there's sufficient interest, I could spin another revision of the board that uses a different TO-92 pin configuration if a suitable high-voltage ECB transistor proves elusive.
+I chose the KSA1013 because that's what David used originally and the price is right.
+Note that higher-voltage transistors would also require higher-voltage electrolytic capacitors.

 ## Configuring the EFB Bias Supply board